rajadain/kj/README.md

 ## configuration

+### docstrings

+The first comment found in your script after a shebang line will be read by kj as quick documentation.
+Simply run `kj -d` from within a `kj` project to see scripts and their documentation.

 ### custom directories

 Instead of looking for a `scripts` dir, you can set `kjDir` in a `.kj.json` file at the root level where the scripts folder is, to a folder, without slashes, to look for scripts in.